 On the other side of the medina you can find a Saadian mausoleum, where the entrance fee is 7 euros, the same as to El Bahia and El Badi palace.

-During the night, this typically empty square comes to life.
+During th day, the square is only filled with people.
+During the night, on the other hand, this typically empty square comes to life.
 There you can find an abundance of delicious food and not any less people inviting you to try everything.

 This is an example of one interesting dish that consists of sheep's stewed head, brain, and tongue and is typically eaten with bare hands.

 You can find more about Marrakech in a separate article "What to do in Marrakech".

 Atlas Mountains are for sure something that makes Morocco special.
 Special because of everything it has: nature, the culture of the people and climate.
 If you come to Morocco and don't visit the Atlas Mountains - you did not actually see Morocco.

 The highness of the Atlas Mountains is a natural obstacle for the clouds coming from the Atlantic Ocean.
 The northern side of Morocco gets 5 - 6 times more rain than the southern side of the country and the water, coming to the desert through the mountain rivers turns it into a blossoming garden.
 The Atlas Mountains are rich in rare plants which makes their small area of habitat into like a small different island in this huge continent of Africa.
 When the nature looks so incredible now, simply imagine how it had to look like before the touch of urbanization.